timmyomahony/craft-remote-sync/README.md

 For more information on the reasoning behind this approach see our blog post on the topic  ["Syncing your DB and assets across environments in Craft 3"](https://weareferal.com/tldr/syncing-your-db-and-assets-across-environments-in-craft-3/) or get in touch at [timmy@weareferal.com](mailto:timmy@weareferal.com)

 This plugin is inspired by [Andrew Welsch's `craft-scripts` library](https://github.com/nystudio107/craft-scripts) who also [has a great blog post on syncing you DB and assets in Craft](https://nystudio107.com/blog/database-asset-syncing-between-environments-in-craft-cms).

+## Requirements

+This plugin requires Craft CMS 3.0.0 or later.

 ## Installation